Press release | Veterinarians Without Borders North America Announces Leadership Transition

 Posted May 30th, 2025 in Africa, Asia, Country, Media Releases, News

-Ottawa, CANADA, May 30, 2025 After four transformative years of leadership, Charmaine Brett will be stepping down as Executive Director of Veterinarians Without Borders North America (VWB) this September to begin a new chapter as President and CEO of the Ontario SPCA and Humane Society.
+Ottawa, CANADA, May 30, 2025 Veterinarians Without Borders North America (VWB) announced today that Executive Director Charmaine Brett will be stepping down in September 2025 to begin a new chapter as President and CEO of the Ontario SPCA and Humane Society.

 We extend our heartfelt thanks to Charmaine for her outstanding leadership and wish her continued success as she takes the helm of one of Canada’s leading animal welfare organizations.